gatsbyjs/gatsby/docs/docs/conditional-page-builds.md

 - This feature is not available with `gatsby develop`.

-- You should not try to use this flag alongside incremental builds in Gatsby Cloud, as it uses a different process and may conflict with it.
+- You should not try to use this flag alongside Incremental Builds in Gatsby Cloud, as it uses a different process and may conflict with it.

 - You will need to persist the `.cache` and `public` directories between builds.
 This allows for comparisons and reuse of previously built files.
 If `.cache` directory was not persisted then a full build will be triggered.
 If `public` directory was not persisted then you might experience failing builds or builds that are missing certain assets.